Red teaming provides a new way of thinking about, identifying, and allocating defenses to discover risks and address them. Are you red team secure?

 Data breaches can result in severe damages to an organization’s brand, financial standing, or customer trust.
-Many of these, including recent breaches in the news, are not the result of a single, easy to find weakness that just happened to be overlooked or the common “low hanging fruit” that is adequately detected by automated scanners and heavily scripted approaches.
+Many of these, including recent breaches in the news, are not the result of a single, easy to find weakness that just happened to be overlooked or the common “low-hanging fruit” that is adequately detected by automated scanners and heavily scripted approaches.
 It is true, these types of issues can play a small part in a much larger attack, but it is oftentimes just that, a small part.
 Advanced attacks, whether a large scale data breach or a stealthy attack on a very specific target, often occur as a result of a set of weaknesses strung together in the form of a composite attack.
 Composite attacks that result in an asset being compromised are extremely difficult, if not impossible in many cases to identify with automated or restricted scope assessment activities.

-Red teams aim to model the motivations, capabilities, and visibility of an adversary as they attack in pursuit of some goal.
+Red teaming is security testing method in which red teams aim to model the motivations, capabilities, and visibility of an adversary as they attack in pursuit of some goal.
 That goal could be anything, but what we’ve seen recently is a financially motivated adversary, looking to steal customer data and either resell or use it directly for a profit.
 The complex nature of how we do business today means customer data will be collected, handled, and stored in a variety of places across a large organization.
 It is also likely there will be support systems, services, people, and processes that don’t directly deal with customer data but rather have some form of trust-relationship, such as network access through white-listed firewall ACLs or intermediary customer service representatives.
 Defending this increasingly complex attack surface with traditional risk rank, assess, remediate, rinse, and repeat processes is challenging and as we’re seeing, leaves a lot to be desired for defenders.

 To be effective, a red team needs to have clear objectives (i.e., their adversarial goal) and understand the adversary they’re modeling.
 Let’s talk about objectives first, as this is something very intimately tied to the customer, not a generic “cross-site scripting is bad because of X”.
 Some of the objectives our red team has achieved in the past include:

 While the establishment of goals is the first step, the next thing to consider in a red team assessment is how to move beyond restricted scope testing, such as just looking at a web app, or a network segment, or conducting dragnet phishing.
-Real world attackers consider their targets in a holistic fashion relative to their own capabilities, meaning they may leverage a combination of phone and email-based social engineering, application-layer injection attacks, onsite wireless network attacks, or other combinations of attack vectors they can to achieve their goal.
+Real-world attackers consider their targets in a holistic fashion relative to their own capabilities, meaning they may leverage a combination of phone and email-based social engineering, application-layer injection attacks, onsite wireless network attacks, or other combinations of attack vectors they can to achieve their goal.

 A recent red team assessment leveraged the following elements in a single composite attack to bring us from zero access to goal attainment: